bonzanini/Book-SocialMediaMiningPython/README.md

 If you've read the book, please consider leaving a review/rating on the above web sites.
 If you wrote a review (e.g. blog post), please let me know and I'll be happy to include it here.

+Discussion Forum for readers on [Google Groups](https://groups.google.com/forum/#!forum/mastering-social-media-mining-with-python "Readers Discussion Forum"): this is a platform for readers to discuss the content of the book.

 Setting up the environment
 -----